Headshotjesschokim2023 Jessica Kim

 Asian American youth and families

-Jessica is a fourth-year PhD student.
+Jessica is a PhD candidate whose dissertation explores the cultural epistemology of trauma in mental health practice among Korean American social workers.
 She is a licensed clinical social worker and certified clinical trauma professional with 15 years of practice experience in agency, governmental, and private practice settings delivering clinical services to children, adults, and families.
-She is committed to research that centers perspectives of Asian American communities in understanding mental health needs, and ways to critically re-imagine new systems of care.

 Contact